 Lumos partners with several major health insurance providers such as Humana, Medi-CareFirst/Blue Cross Blue Shield and Touchstone Health.
 It works with assisted living facilities to make brain training available to residents.
 According to Forbes magazine, Lumos has received a U.S. Navy grant to study how brain training could help military personnel.

-The company is growing – it claims that its subscriber base has increased from 11 million in February 2011 to over 20 million a year later.
-Its mobile app Brain Trainer has been #1 in the Apple iTunes store.
+The company is growing – it claims that its subscriber base has increased from 11 million in February 2011 to over 60 million in mid 2014.
+There is also a mobile app with both free and paid version a in the Apple iTunes store.

 In short, this is a company that has a solid foundation of expertise.
 It’s not going away and will likely continue to expand.